Corporate Finance Tutorials

 Loans vs Advances Head to Head Differences

-Let’s now look at the head to head difference between Loans and Advances
+Let’s now look at the head to head difference between Loans vs Advances

 |Basis of Comparison between Loans vs Advances||Loans||Advances|

 |Meaning||It a kind of financing facility provided by banks to business organization or individuals for a particular period of time which is carrying the interesting part and other charges.||It is a credit facility provided by banks to business organizations where businesses need money for short period.|